sangupta/digg-reader-dump/README.md

 # Why?

-I use a many different feed readers along-side for different purposes, and I keep regularly taking a backup of my data.
-When I went to Digg Reader, it does not allow me to take a dump of all my data, except the OPML file.
+Digg Reader does not allow me to take a dump of all my data, except the OPML file.
+My saved articles, my diggs etc - neither it provides me a way to search in them.
+Thus I wrote this tool in my spare time to dump all of them for me, and probably allow me to search in them in future.

 Thus, I wrote this command-line tool to do the same for me.